 Get this right, the successful completion of the project depends on it.

-Once you have static timed the optical trigger with the shutter wheel and distributor cap plug wire location, re-install the original Fuel Injection Trigger Unit with the four plastic screws. (blue arrow)
+Once you have static timed the optical trigger with the shutter wheel and distributor cap plug wire location, re-install the original Fuel Injection Trigger Unit with the four plastic screws. (blue arrow photograph below).

 Install rotor.
-Note position of installed optical trigger (red arrow)
+Note position of installed optical trigger (blue arrow).

-I used a generic plug and high temperature silicone sealant to augment sealing where the wires from the optical trigger passed through the distributor housing.
-(The Crane unit comes without a replacement plug).
+I used a generic plug and high temperature silicone sealant to augment sealing where the wires from the optical trigger passed through the distributor housing. (green arrow photograph below.)
+Note that the Crane unit comes without a replacement plug).

 This project was always to install the amplifier inside the car, away from the hostile environment of the engine compartment.
 To accomplish this the glove box had to be removed.